 The American Heart Association recommends preventive antibiotics for people at risk for infectious endocarditis, such as those with:

-These patients should receive antibiotics when they have:
+These people should receive antibiotics when they have:

 Wilson W, Taubert KA, Gewitz M, et al. Prevention of infective endocarditis: guidelines from the American Heart Association: a guideline from the American Heart Association Rheumatic Fever, Endocarditis, and Kawasaki Disease Committee, Council on Cardiovascular Disease in the Young, and the Council on Clinical Cardiology, Council on Cardiovascular Surgery and Anesthesia, and the Quality of Care and Outcomes Research Interdisciplinary Working Group.
 Circulation.
 2007 Oct 9;116(15):1736-54.